rwcitek/docker/_slides/DockerGentleIntro.md

 ---

-## Configuration Workflow
+## Image Configuration and Build Workflow

 1. Run an instance as a service ( -d )
 1. Exec into the instance
-1. Modify the instance
+1. Modify and test within the instance
 1. Exit the instance
 1. Commit the instance to an image
 1. Repeat from step 2